confluentinc/cp-ansible/VARIABLES.md

 ### zookeeper_log_dir

 Only use to customize directory Zookeeper writes log files to.
-Default location is /var/log/kafka
+Default location is /var/log/kafka.
+NOTE- zookeeper.log_path is deprecated.

-Default:  "{{zookeeper_default_log_dir}}"
+Default:  "{{zookeeper.log_path}}"

 ***